wangyan100/springbootexamples/spring-boot-redis/springboot-redis-demo/readme.md

   ```

 ####  Session sharing
-On distributed System, there are many way for Session sharing, here we use redis to manage and share the session
+On distributed System, there are many ways for Session sharing, here we use redis to manage and share the session
 Spring session offers clustered session which could use Redis to store session data as Session sharing solution.

 - add dependency